AlexandreAdam/score_models/_sources/front_page.md

 This package started a repository for personal use to avoid code duplication across different projects.
-I used it to store neural network architectures and some useful methods bootlegged from the original implementation of the Score-Based Generative Modeling repository by Yang Song.
+It was used to store score model architectures and some useful methods to train them and sample from them.
-Over time, I added some stuff and cleaned up the codebase, with the goal to collect useful methods in a single package and to provide a simple interface to train and use score models.
+The architecture code is mostly bootlegged from the original implementation by Yang Song.

 If you want to contribute or would like to see some functionalities added, please feel free to open an issue or a pull request.
 You can use the Github Button at the top of the page to access the repository or to open an issue.

 ## Scope of the package

-The interface of this package is centered around providing basic utilities for score-based models (SBM)
+The interface of this package is centered around providing basic utilities for score models
 ```python
 from score_models import NCSNpp, VPSDE, ScoreModel